FuadAlShuroogi/EandV/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple web application dedicated for people who are interested in building experience by voluteering with organizations and for organizers to hire  volunteers, volunteers can apply for any certain job they are interested in or skilled in.
+A simple native mobile application dedicated for people who are interested in building experience by voluteering with organizations and for organizers to hire  volunteers, volunteers can apply for any certain job they are interested in or skilled in.

 ## :toolbox: Built With